Q: Who is Diageo?

 Q: Who is Tom Bulleit?

 A: Tom Bulleit is a guy who sold his last name to a company as a name for a bourbon.
 You can see by his affidavit that by his own admission he was a part-time consultant for the brand, he has no proof of documentation of his ancestry or recipes, nor is he a master distiller.

 Q: Who is Hollis Bulleit?

 A: Hollis Bulleit™ is the first and only employee of the Bulleit Distilling Company prior to its acquisition by Seagrams and then Diageo.
 She was the only other family member to be hired by Diageo for a decade to represent Bulleit Bourbon, she had the title of "World Ambassador of Bulleit Brands".
-Hollis completed the same job duties as her father, in addition to others (event planning, viral marketing, V.I.P. experiences and products, boards, and charities).
+Hollis completed the same job duties as her father, in addition to others (event planning, viral marketing, V.I.P. experiences and products, boards, painted bottles, swag, and charities).
 Many people feel that Hollis' involvement qualifies as a "co-founder" or "co-creator" of the brand.
 She is the daughter from Tom Bulleit's first marriage to Stephanie Patrick Bulleit (who passed on March 3, 2009).

 Q: Who owns Hollis Bulleit™?